antzkr/LUKS-Container-Management-Script/README.md

 This bash script is designed to simplify the creation and management of compatible LUKS containers via cryptsetup.

 Setting up encrypted images was always a cumbersome process with lots of typing so this scripts aims to make LUKS management easier, especially in cli environments.
-There are many github scripts available for LUKS encrypted partitions but hardly any for encrypted images, hence this script was created.
+There are many github scripts available for LUKS encrypted partitions but hardly any for encrypted images, hence this script was created for this very scenario.

 So why use LUKS, when other well-supported file encryption software is available (like gpg or veracrypt)?
 Because it's a known, reliable, flexible, secure encryption standard with strong defaults.
 No need to worry about selecting 'The Best™️' encryption settings.
 Just create and forget about it.
 Plus multiple keys (and keyfiles) can be used.